HACKSSENTIAL RULES ~ CHAPTER V

 • Encumbered: With more than 3 II up to max load (3+BU).

-• Burdened: From max load up to CO reduced to 3.
+• Burdened: From max load until CO score reduced to 3.

 • Overloaded: When CO score is reduced to 2 due to the nr of II.